 - Undermounts can use as little as 1/4″ of side clearance

-- And, an undermount will require a custom clearance to the space under the drawer bottom to fit.
+- And an undermount will require a custom side clearance to the space under the drawer bottom to fit.
 Including a notch cut in the back of the drawer.

-Looking to replace existing slides?
-Instead of attempting to make an undermount work, choose a top rated side mount drawer slide instead.
+Are you looking to replace existing slides?
+Instead of trying to do an undermount work, you can choose a top-rated side mount drawer slide instead.

 Best Undermount Drawer Slides